Medically reviewed by:

 Unfortunately, whenever this natural biological cycle is altered—like with jet lag or a time change—it creates a circadian misalignment, leading to lost sleep.
 The good news is that sleep research experts say it usually only takes a day or two for your body’s internal clock to adjust to the change.
 Some individuals may experience longer-term repercussions due to a so-called “sleep debt,” meaning adjustments can take as long as a few months.

 While completely avoiding sleep problems related to daylight saving time, there are ways to minimize their effect.
 One of the best ways to adjust is to prepare your body for the DST transition several days before it occurs.
 To do so, go to bed 15 minutes earlier than you normally would and wake up 15 minutes earlier than usual.
 Continue shifting your sleep cycle15 minutes each day leading up to the daylight saving time change so your body will be relatively acclimated to the change once it occurs.

 Also, make sure you are practicing good sleep hygiene.
 You should keep your bedroom dark at night to help with your body’s natural production of melatonin, and the temperature should be between 60 and 68 degrees Fahrenheit while you sleep.

 After DST starts, it will take some time for you to get your sleep habits back on track.
 Implementing the following tips will help:

 Whether you’re struggling with sleep disruptions due to daylight saving time or something else, Sleep Reset can help you get your sleep habits back on track.
 Our convenient, affordable, and personalized sleep program is backed by scientific research and coupled with dedicated sleep coaching to help you establish sustainable sleep habits that will dramatically change your life for the better.

-To get started, take our expert-designed assessment to identify the root causes of your sleep issues and learn more about your sleep patterns.
+To get started, take our expert-designed sleep quiz to identify the root causes of your sleep issues and learn more about your sleep patterns.